-Prospective ALMA users are likely to want to consult the Archive when planning observations as well as for data mining.
-To ensure that the archive (and ALMA) is exploited to its full Basic archive research support: use the Helpdesk.
+Basic archive research support: use the Helpdesk.
 Advanced archive exploitation support: visit an ARC node (use the Helpdesk to coordinate a visit).

-potential, ARC network staff can assist users in using the archive.
+Prospective ALMA users are likely to want to consult the Archive when planning observations as well as for data mining.
+To ensure that the archive (and ALMA) is exploited to its full potential, ARC network staff can assist users in using the archive.
 This includes face-to-face visits.
-Note that only PIs and Data Delegees can access projects completed within the last 12 months.
+Note that only PIs and Data Delegees can access data from projects that are still within their proprietary period.